syedshoaib577/stock-prediction-system/README.md

 - Prediction Algorithm:
     - Determines the second-highest stock price (n+1).
-    - Uses n+1 to calculate n+2 and n+3 predictions based on a custom formula.
+    - Uses n and n+1 to calculate n+2 and n+3 predictions based on a custom formula.

 - Output Generation:
     - Appends predictions to the original data.
-    - Saves results to the output_results/ directory as StockID_predictions.csv.
+    - Saves results to the output_results/ directory as StockID-Predictions.csv.

 ### Sample CSV Output:
 ```csv